 Our Supplier Code of Conduct updated in October 2019 mandates 100% compliance with all environmental laws and regulations (including no sourcing of illegally produced and/or traded forest risk commodities) for all suppliers.
 The Deforestation section of our Supplier Code of Conduct states requires all suppliers to reduce environmental impacts such as deforestation, greenhouse gas emissions, and waste generation; protecting water resources through restorative or conservation efforts; supporting social needs in the communities in which it operates though philanthropic investment, diversity and inclusion, and human rights practices in accordance with those expressed in the International Bill of Human Rights and the principles concerning fundamental rights set out in the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
 Suppliers must avoid causing or contributing to adverse human rights impacts through their own activities and address such impacts when they occur and seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed to those impacts.
 The Code of Conduct requires suppliers to support traceability efforts of goods and services throughout the supply chain.
 At minimum, this means suppliers who follow applicable environmental laws and regulations, and who have the commitment as well as the ability to remediate any environmental problems they may cause.
 This includes compliance with regulations related to managing deforestation.
 Each requirement within our Code of Conduct must be absolutely and continuously met with documentation.
 Our procurement team maintains continuous communication with direct suppliers via monthly calls and other touchpoints to discuss any issues.
 We maintain the right to inspect production facilities or review of the applicable documentation to ensure compliance with our Code.
-We provide guidance to our suppliers re forests- related Long- term time horizon (years) Please explain Yes, forests- related issues are integrated 11-15 Healthy ecosystems that mitigate deforestation are essential to how we prepare food and critical to the farmers that grow our raw ingredients, which makes forests-related issues in our supply chain important components of our long-term business objectives.
-Conagra's R&D sustainability team reviews academic, peer-reviewed, and government research throughout the year that addresses potential environmental impacts on global agriculture yields, ingredient and packaging material supply chains to identify sourcing risks and opportunities related to deforestation and other risks that may impact ability to access materials to make our products (and thus potentially have a substantive financial or strategic impact) through 2080, based on best available science.
-Based on this research, Conagra updates an internal Sustainably Advantaged ingredient and materials list for our R&D organization to inform product development throughout the year.
-For example, we are increasing portfolio offerings of lower deforestation-risk plant proteins (e.g. US-produced soy in Gardein meat alternative products) as part of our ongoing efforts to meet consumer demand for more sustainable diets.
-Strategy for long- term objectives Yes, forests- related issues are integrated 11-15 Sustainable sourcing is a strategy to meet long-term objectives of a higher-value portfolio and channel distribution growth.
-Conagra's R&D sustainability team reviews academic, peer-reviewed, and government research throughout the year that addresses potential environmental impacts on global agriculture yields, ingredient and packaging material supply chains to identify sourcing risks and opportunities related to deforestation and other risks that may impact ability to access materials to make our products (and thus potentially have a substantive financial or strategic impact) through 2080, based on best available science.
-For example, our long-term strategy for palm oil sourcing is to continue utilizing RSPO certified palm oil in accordance with their deforestation prohibitions for that commodity.
-Financial planning Yes, forests- related issues are integrated 11-15 Sustainable sourcing is a strategy to meet long-term objectives of a higher-value portfolio and channel distribution growth.
-Conagra's R&D sustainability team reviews academic, peer-reviewed, and government research throughout the year that addresses potential environmental impacts on global agriculture yields, ingredient and packaging material supply chains to identify sourcing risks and opportunities related to deforestation and other risks that may impact ability to access materials to make our products (and thus potentially have a substantive financial or strategic impact) through 2080, based on best available science.
-Financial planning for product premiumization includes, in some cases, increasing the proportion of plant proteins relative to animal protein sources - such as beef, which is a high-deforestation risk commodity - in Conagra Brands' portfolio as part of our ongoing efforts to promote adoption of sustainable diets in the markets we serve.
-For example, our acquisition of Pinnacle Foods' Gardein meat replacement products and Earth Balance vegan table spreads has expanded our plant-based business significantly.
+We provide guidance to our suppliers regarding sub-contracting and require suppliers to replicate these standards down their supply chains.
+Our purchases of commodities are managed by a dedicated procurement officer who conducts ongoing sustainability and deforestation issues tracking via news sources.